lavk7/crypto-alerts/docs/deploy/deploymentprocedure.md

 To destroy run `./cryptoalert.sh destroy`

 # Troubleshooting
+- While destroying, if it is stuck at destroying igw, check the following things
+    - Make sure s3 bucket is deleted
+    - Make sure redshift snapshots does not already have `final-backup-snapshot`
+- If terraform state is broken due to some explicit changes to infrastructure, do
+    - `terraform refresh`
-- By chance if .terraform or .tfstate files got removed, the infrastructure has to be destoyed manually in following order:
+- If .terraform or .tfstate files got removed by mistake, the infrastructure can be destoyed manually in following order:
     - Redshift
     - Redshift subnetgroup `redshift-sbunet`
     - S3 Bucket